sagarikasardesai/SBIR-Investment-Scope/README.md

 From the analysis, it can be noted that the number of companies with SBIR awards has gradually decreased.

-Databases used : PostgreSQL, Neo4j
+Databases used : PostgreSQL, Neo4j, MongoDB